Sarah Roth, Division Administrator

 Appellate Division

-Ben is the solicitor general.
-Ben and his team represent the state in cases on appeal in the United States and Oregon Supreme Courts.
-Before becoming the solicitor general, Ben was the chief administrative judge and western regional director for the U.S. Merit Systems Protection Board.
+Ben is the Interim Deputy Attorney General and also serves as the Solicitor General in the Oregon Department of Justice.
+Before joining DOJ, Ben was the chief administrative judge and western director for the U.S. Merit Systems Protection Board.
 He also was a member of the federal government’s senior executive service.

 More about the Appellate Division »